Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Create a Clerk application

-1. Log in to your Clerk account and navigate to the Dashboard.
-From the left sidebar, select Create Application to create a new app.
+1. Log in to the Clerk Dashboard.
+Select Create Application to create a new app.

 Retrieve your API keys

-From the sidebar, click on Developers > API Keys to find your API keys, needed to authenticate your application with Clerk.
+From the Configure tab, click on API Keys to find your API keys, needed to authenticate your application with Clerk.
 Select the Next.js option to get them as environment variables for your Next.js project.
 It should look similar to this:

 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=**************